 Frequently Asked Questions (FAQ)

-In the year 2025, the industry size of critical care information systems is evaluated at USD 2.5 billion.
+In 2026, the industry size of critical care information systems is assessed at USD 67.6 billion.

 The major players in the market are Cerner Corporation, Siemens Healthcare GmbH, McKesson Corporation, All Scripts Healthcare, LLC., DXC Technology Company, Picis Clinical Solutions, Inc., United HealthCare Services, Inc., CompuGroup Medical SE, and others.